artsturdevant/debian-preseed/README.md

 # debian-preseed
 This is a preseed file I use to deploy Debian servers.
 It should live on a webserver that your servers can reach.
 If you often deploy servers to different many different types of hardware you may prefer this method for provisioning new servers.
-This approach works very well when coupled with a configuration management service like Puppet or Salt. **By default this installation file will completely wipe the first hard drive** and create an LVM volune.
+This approach works very well when coupled with a configuration management service like Puppet or Salt. **By default this installation file will completely wipe the first hard drive** and create an LVM volume.

 ## Notes about this file
 - This file will install a minimal installation of Debian.